 2. Plastic/Flexible Packaging

 Flexible packaging refers to the use of various plastic bags and pouches to contain cereal.
 It’s a more compact and efficient way to package loose grain-like foods.
-Most flexible packaging is made from plastics, either Polypropylene (PP) or Polyethylene (PE).
+Most flexible packaging is made from plastics, such as Polypropylene (PP) or Polyethylene (PE).

 Benefits